Homemade plum wine is earthy, rich, smooth, and delicious. This easy recipe is perfect for first-time winemakers.

 - 1 packet champagne yeast

-- Throughout the wine making process it is important to sterilize EVERYTHING that comes into contact with the plums.
+- Throughout the wine-making process, it is important to sanitize EVERYTHING that comes into contact with the plums.
 This is the best way to ensure the wine tastes good and ages well.
 Here’s a post on sanitation if you need more details.

-- Wash the plums, remove the stems and put them in a large pot.
+- Wash the plums, remove the stems, and put them in a large pot.
 There’s no need to remove the pits, as they’ll be left behind when you filter out the solids.
-Use a potato masher to roughly break open the skins.
+Use a potato masher to roughly break the skins.

-- Cover the pot and leave somewhere warm to ferment for 4-6 days.
+- Cover the pot and leave it somewhere warm to ferment for 4-6 days.
 Give the mixture a good stir with a sanitized spoon once or twice a day.

 - Top the carboys with an airlock and leave them to ferment somewhere dark for 2 weeks.
 The back of a closet or the basement are good options.

 - After 2 weeks, rack the wine into a clean jug for another round of fermentation.
 (This is to remove the spent yeast, which really doesn’t taste good.
 Skipping this step will result in a not-so-tasty wine.)

-- After two months the wine is ready for bottling.
-The wine needs to age for at least 10 months to develop a nice mellow flavour.
+- After two months bottle the wine.
+The wine needs to age for at least 10 months to develop a nice mellow flavor.
 I’m often tempted to sample it early, but it’s always a disappointment.